svc333/overview/it-ops-journey.md

 As many organizations move to a cloud environment, either on-premises or hosted in data centers, the IT operations administrator's (IT ops admin) role is being redefined.
 The scope and complexity of this change increases significantly based on the type of environment that your organization wants to deploy.
 {: .shortdesc}

-Before moving to the cloud, you worked with an inherently secure environment with systems connected to your private LAN or intranet.
+Before you moved to the cloud, you worked with an inherently secure environment with systems that are connected to your private LAN or intranet.
 In a cloud environment, you're now expected to perform the following tasks:

   * Procure your system components from "somewhere."
   * Understand network implications and security challenges.